 Need some adventure in your family vacation?
 Go Ape!
 Treetop Adventures, has plenty for the entire family.
 Your little baboons will surely have fun maneuvering through obstacles in the treetops and zipping down to earth.
 Go Ape!
 Treetop Adventures, like everywhere else in the Williamsburg, has a rich history.
 Freedom Park sits on land that was once the setting of the Revolutionary War battle.
 I doubt you’ll be thinking about the Revolutionary War on a 600 foot ride down Zip Line #5!

 8. Participate in an Archaeological Dig at Historic Jamestowne

 Historic Jamestowne is the original site of Jamestown, the first permanent English settlement in America.
-This area is now managed by the National Park Service alongside a historic preservation society.
+This historic area is now managed by the National Park Service alongside a historic preservation society.
 It is a large archaeological site and aims to teach the next generation about the work being done on site.
 If you’re a history lover visiting Colonial Williamsburg, don’t miss the daily Archaeology Tour that tells the stories of the artifacts found on site.